turboflakes/crunch/README.md

 `crunch` was made by **TurboFlakes**.
 Visit us at <a href="https://turboflakes.io" target="_blank" rel="noreferrer">turboflakes.io</a> to know more about our work.

-If you like this project 💯
+If you like this project
   - 🚀 Share our work
   - ✌️ Visit us at <a href="https://turboflakes.io" target="_blank" rel="noreferrer">turboflakes.io</a>
   - ✨ Or you could also star the Github project :)

+Tips are welcome

+- Polkadot 14Sqrs7dk6gmSiuPK7VWGbPmGr4EfESzZBcpT6U15W4ajJRf (turboflakes.io)
+- Kusama H1tAQMm3eizGcmpAhL9aA9gR844kZpQfkU7pkmMiLx9jSzE (turboflakes.io)

 ### License